Hey high school juniors. This is for you and your parents, grandparents, guardians or foster parents.

-Yes, this school year — as crazy and different as it has been from any other — is quickly winding down.
-Yes, you’re eager for summer vacation to start, even though we really may not quite yet know what the summer routine may look like in these days of the COVID-19 pandemic.
+Yes, this school year — as crazy and different as it’s been from almost any other — is quickly winding down.
+Yes, you’re eager for summer vacation to start, even though we really may not quite yet know what the summer routine may look like in these days of the continuing COVID-19 pandemic.

 And yes, you’re excited, maybe a little apprehensive, about becoming seniors.

-And we encourage this year’s high school juniors — and their parents — to become familiar with the deadline and requirements for applying for the 57 scholarships administered by the foundation.
+And we encourage this year’s high school juniors — and their parents and guardians — to become familiar with the deadline and requirements for applying for the 60 scholarships administered by the foundation.

 By the way, our donors understand that a four-year college education isn’t for everyone.

 Four of our scholarships aim to help graduating seniors further their education through vocational and technical education programs.
 These funds have been established to help area residents continue their education with the understanding that doing so doesn’t always mean attending a four-year college and earning a bachelor’s degree.
 They can help a graduating senior reach their occupational goal.

 That means today’s high school juniors who don’t have their eyes set on earning a bachelor’s degree still should consider applying for a scholarship through the Foundation.

 Our common scholarship application form must be completed and submitted by Aug.
 19 this summer, just a matter of days after we hope will be the start of your senior year.
 Applications are now available on the Foundation’s website, www.cfjacksoncounty.org.
 No reason to wait.
 You can start now.

 Foundation Vice President Sue Smith, who does much of the heavy lifting on our scholarship process, can answer questions about the application.
 She urges juniors to consider contacting teachers and others today — yes, this semester — about letters of recommendation.
 They’re a requirement of the application process.